Article at a Glance

 This gives rise to the common symptoms of bloating and diarrhea, and dietary malabsorption which can cause severe complications in young children, pregnant women, and many adults.

 While severe cases are often diagnosed in childhood, milder cases can exist for long periods without diagnosis, and it is possible for the disease to appear or flare up in those who previously had no symptoms.

 Science doesn’t yet understand how symptoms can be so variable in different people, although there is likely to be a strong genetic element, due to a significant familial association, i.e. if your parents have it you’re likely to have it too.

 Image showing the pathology of celiac disease in the gut.
 On the left is a normal region of the gut epithelium.
 Structures called villi (singular villus) project out into the gut, massively increasing the surface area of the intestine allowing efficient absorption of nutrients.
-In celiac disease these delicate villi are damaged and destroyed by the bodies immune system following its activation by gluten.
-This greatly limits the capacity of the gut to absorb nutrients and process ingested food correctly giving rise to the common symptoms of the disease.
+In celiac disease, these delicate villi are damaged and destroyed by the body’s immune system following its activation by gluten.

 Celiac disease is an auto-immune condition

 The immune cells in the gut of people with celiac disease view gluten as a foreign pathogen.
 When they detect gluten in the digestive tract, they trigger the release of molecules known as auto-antibodies; specifically, anti-transglutaminase antibodies.